-But data centres have, for years, faced criticism for vast perceived inefficiencies: many expend a gargantuan amount of energy, in many cases unsustainably; data centres also traditionally have large physical footprints due to the size of its many machines.
+But data centers have, for years, faced criticism for vast perceived inefficiencies: many expend a gargantuan amount of energy, in many cases unsustainably; data centers also traditionally have large physical footprints due to the size of its many machines.

 But there may be a solution these two problems – the lithium-ion (Li-ion) battery.

-The uninterruptible power supply (UPS) is the cornerstone of the modern data centre, and is one of the primary culprits of inefficient usage of hardware.
-Traditional lead-based batteries are becoming increasingly redundant – and data centres have begun to look for a solution that offers a compact, efficient, reliable power supply with a long lifespan.
+The uninterruptible power supply (UPS) is the cornerstone of the modern data center, and is one of the primary culprits of inefficient usage of hardware.
+Traditional lead-based batteries are becoming increasingly redundant – and data centers have begun to look for a solution that offers a compact, efficient, reliable power supply with a long lifespan.

-Huawei’s SmartLi UPS solution answers the call by leveraging the company’s cutting-edge Li-ion battery technology and delivering a ‘reinvention’ of the power supply system for the next generation of data centres.
+Huawei's SmartLi UPS solution answers the call by leveraging the company's cutting-edge Li-ion battery technology and delivering a ‘reinvention' of the power supply system for the next generation of data centers.

 It does this with Huawei's UPS power module, which boasts a high density of 100 kW/3U – pushing system efficiency up to 97%, compared with 96% efficiency in the industry.